ga4gh/refget/docs/specification.md

 ### F6.
 Use cases for the `sorted_name_length_pairs` non-inherent attribute

-One motivation for this attribute comes from genome browsers, which may display genomic loci of interest (BED files).
+One motivation for this attribute comes from genome browsers, which may display genomic loci of interest (*e.g.* BED files).
 The genome browser should only show BED files if they annotate the same coordinate system as the reference genome.
 This is looser than strict identity, since we don't really care what the underlying sequence characters are, as long as the positions are comparable.
 We also don't care about the order of the sequences.